 All discipline policies apply while students are on the bus or the bus stop.
-Violations of rules and regulations will be treated in accordance with the student code of conduct.
+Violations of rules and regulations will be treated in accordance with the Student Code of Conduct.

-NOTE: There is no after-school activity bus transportation for students who live in Decatur Township proper.
+NOTE: There is no after-school activity bus transportation for students.